 Breeds: Great Dane and Cane Corso Mix

-The final mix on our list is one of great proportions, coming from very large parents: the Great Dane and Cane Corso.
-This can make for a very intimidating looking dog, good for guarding the home.
+The final mix on our list is one of the great proportions, coming from very large parents: the Great Dane and Cane Corso.
+This can make for a very intimidating-looking dog, good for guarding the home.
 Despite the shocking first impression they may give, these dogs are absolute sweethearts!
 T

 Most Corso mixes will be eager to display their wholehearted devotion, due to their parentage.
 And while each dog on earth is bound to be their own creature, we feel that Cane Corso mixes, in particular, make for regal pets who are worthy protectors of their home.